 The main aim of the A and B Achievement Schemes is to encourage model flyers to reach a minimum standard of flying ability and safety and to promote a desire for personal betterment in achieving as high a standard as possible in their flying.
-As the IAA have accepted the MACI A + B scheme as a suitable training program it is now a requirement that a MACI A certificate is required to fly SUAs of 4 Kgs and over up to 25 Kgs to comply with S.I.
+As the IAA have accepted the MACI A + B scheme as a suitable training program it is now a requirement that a MACI A certificate is required to fly an SUA (Small unmanned Aircraft) of > 4 Kgs and up to 25 Kgs to comply with S.I.
 563 of 2015 and SI 24 of 2023